Let me be straight with you: Every Wordpress blog on the web should have this plugin installed.

 And, no, I’m also not being paid to say that. :)

-W3 Total Cache is exactly what its name suggests: A total caching solution for Wordpress blogs.
-Wordpress is a good publishing platform and content management system (CMS) but runs into problems quickly when more than a few visitors hit your site.
-Even moderately busy websites can buckle under the strain of the database connection pools, stylesheets, Javascript, and HTML that Wordpress uses.
+W3 Total Cache is exactly what its name suggests: A total caching solution for WordPress blogs.
+WordPress is a good publishing platform and content management system (CMS) but runs into problems quickly when more than a few visitors hit your site.
+Even moderately busy websites can buckle under the strain of the database connection pools, stylesheets, Javascript, and HTML that WordPress uses.

 Some of the neat features that W3 Total Cache includes: